fearlessdots/update-hosts-file/README.md

 Run `update-hosts-file help` to display valid arguments.

 ## Program Preferences
 You can change the program's default values (e.g., default text editor and viewer) by modifying `/config/preferences` file.
 By default, 'nano' is used as the editor and 'less' as the viewer (view/edit feature was added on version 1.2).
+All features can be found in this file.
+Give it a look!
 Features from future releases will be inserted in this file as soon as they are released.

-# Methods Of Installation
+# Methods Of Installation And Upgrade
-In case you already have update-hosts-file program installed on your computer, simply run `sudo ./install` once inside the downloaded directory/repository.
 During the installation process, you can choose whether you want to backup your current modules directory `/modules` and preferences file `/config/preferences` or just install fresh program files and executables (scripts).

 ## Method 1 - Clone The Repository With GIT And Run
 This method of installation will always download the most updated repository, but there is no guarantee of stability.